-- 2.1 The Commission has delegated its powers under the Securities Ordinance with respect to collective investment schemes to the Committee on Unit Trusts, the Executive Director (Corporate Finance) and the Director (Investment Products).
-The Commission has also delegated to them its power under the Protection of Investors Ordinance to authorize advertisements.
-Powers are normally exercised by the Committee when new management groups or new policy issues are considered; otherwise powers are normally exercised by the Director (Investment Products). - 2.2 The Commission has established the Committee on Unit Trusts under s.6(1) of the Securities and Futures Commission Ordinance for the purposes of:- - (a) approving prospectuses of unit trusts and mutual fund corporations under s.3(2) of the Securities Ordinance (SO); - (b) imposing conditions on approval of a prospectus (s.3(3) of the SO); - (c) authorizing mutual fund corporations and unit trusts under s.15(1) of the SO; - (d) imposing conditions when authorizing mutual fund corporations and unit trusts (s.15(2) of the SO); - (e) granting waivers from this Code; and - (f) considering whether there should be any amendments to the legislation relating to unit trusts and mutual fund corporations and to this Code and making recommendations to the Commission accordingly.
+- 2.1 The Commission has delegated its powers under s.104 of the Ordinance with respect to collective investment schemes to the Committee on Unit Trusts, the Executive Director (Intermediaries and Investment Products) and the Director (Investment Products).
+Powers are normally exercised by the Committee when new management groups or new policy issues are considered; otherwise powers are normally exercised by the Director (Investment Products). - 2.2 The Commission has established the Committee on Unit Trusts under s.8 of the Ordinance for the purposes of:- - (a) authorizing collective investment schemes under s.104(1) of the Ordinance: - (b) imposing conditions when authorizing collective investment schemes (s.104(1) of the Ordinance); - (c) granting waivers from this Code; and - (d) considering whether there should be any amendments to the legislation relating to collective investment schemes and to this Code and making recommendations to the Commission accordingly.